 Given that the interest rate of gilts is fixed – often for a long time (it could be decades) do you think that it will cover inflation and beat average savings rates over that time?
 The longer your gilt lasts, the more of a gamble it is as no one can see into the future and no one can accurately predict the movements of interest rates over time.

 You can get index-linked gilts where the interest paid and the redemption amount rise in line with inflation.
 In fact, it’s not quite as good as this, because they lag inflation by three months.
 However, they can be a good option if you’re planning on keeping your gilts for many years – the longer you keep a fixed-income investment the more it is affected by inflation.

 Still, index-linked gilts, not surprisingly, tend to offer a lower interest rate than the fixed ones.
 Again, it’s a gamble you have to consider and there are no definite answers.
-You will need to get your calculator out, work out the difference over time (assuming at least 2.5% inflation each year).
-If you’re looking for low risk in your investments, it probably doesn’t get much lower than this.
+You will need to get your calculator out and work out the difference over time (assuming at least 2.5% inflation each year).
+If you’re looking for low-risk investments, it probably doesn’t get much lower than this.

 You can either buy gilts directly or you can invest in gilt funds.

 On the whole it’s best to buy gilts direct rather than doing it through a fund.
 That way, not only do you avoid paying a management fee (the fund managers like to take their pound of flesh before putting your money to work) but also if you hold actual gilts you don’t pay capital gains tax on them.

 Occasionally, the government has new gilt ‘issues’, and they’re often sold direct to the public either at a fixed price or by tender or auction.
 You can find out about forthcoming issues at the website of the government’s Debt Management Office (DMO).
 The advantage of buying a new issue of gilts is that there’s no dealing commission, which you would have to pay if you buy ’second-hand’ gilts (from other people) so that cuts down on your costs.